In this Article

 - Swelling of the legs, ankle, and feet

 Diagnosing liver disease during pregnancy can be challenging and depends on laboratory investigations.
 Signs and symptoms are mostly not very specific and can include vomiting, and pain in the stomach.
 The causative disease of jaundice can have a significant effect on the outcomes in both, the mother and the baby, and requires a battery of tests to be run.
 Here are the main ways in which jaundice is diagnosed:

-- Abnormalities in laboratory test results – lab tests that show a low level of albumin (a plasma protein) in serum, elevated ALP or alkaline phosphatase, and elevated prothrombin time (PT) indicate a problem.
+Lab tests that show a low level of albumin (a plasma protein) in serum, elevated ALP or alkaline phosphatase, and elevated prothrombin time (PT) indicates a problem.

-- When Diagnostic imaging – ultrasonography is the first choice since it is free of radiation risk to the foetus.
+Ultrasonography is the first choice, since it is free of radiation risk to the foetus.
 Magnetic resonance imaging (MRI) may also be used.
-It is relatively safer than computed tomography (CT) and endoscopic retrograde cholangiopancreatography (ERCP) which are more specific diagnostic tools but involve a risk of radiation hazard for the baby.
+It is relatively safer than computed tomography (CT) and endoscopic retrograde cholangiopancreatography (ERCP), which are more specific diagnostic tools but involve a risk of radiation hazard for the baby.